 Finally a homemade lasagna recipe for seafood lovers!
-This wild salmon lasagna is rich, delicious and totally crowd-pleasing.
+This seafood lasagna using canned salmon is rich, delicious and totally crowd-pleasing.

 Thanks to Alaska Seafood for sponsoring this recipe

 Lasagna is probably one of my favourite dishes… but shamefully not one I make very often!
 I would hazard that very few families enjoy from-scratch homemade lasagna more than few times a year.
 There’s a very simple reason for that: lasagna is one of those recipes that takes a lot of time to get right.